Michaelangel007/easing/README.md

 This is a common trade-off in computing -- you can have speed or accuracy, pick one. :-/

+## Non-linear interpolation: slerp

+If one interpolates between two quaternions they will come across the term `slerp`.

+This is just an abbreviation for _spherical interpolation_.

+Quaternions won't be discussed here, but it is also nice to be aware of the broader terminology in related fields.

 # De Facto Easing Functions